gmaggiotti/genetic_deep_learning/README.md

 - Weight optimization: fiend the right values for each neuron within each weight in order to solve the gereal equation with a minimum error.

-This projects focus on using Genetic Algorithms combined with Gradient Descent to create a novel method of solve the weight optimization problem.
+This projects focus on using Genetic Algorithms combined with Gradient Descent to create a novel method of solving the weight optimization problem.